Creative Halloween Paper Lanterns

 Paint Both Sides of the Paper

 Step 1: Painting the Paper

 To create the lawn lanterns you need to create a box pattern as in the photo to the right.
 This is a square 4 inches by 4 inches with flaps for gluing, and a "chimney" piece at the top.
-You could copy this four times or create a linked chain of squares and leave only one flap at the first side square for the gluing, plus one floor square.
+You could copy this four times or create a linked chain of squares and leave only one flap at the first side square for the gluing, plus one-floor square.
 You have the think about how boxes are made.
 Typically a box has six sides: four around, one bottom and one top.
-In the case of our lantern, there is not top but instead a chimney is added.
-The little slit and oval shaped flap at the chimney is for easy access to the center of the box for the candle or tea light.
-If you glued all sides and left no flap for opening, there would be no way to place a candle or light it, or a tea light.
+In the case of our lantern, there is not a top but instead, a chimney is added.
+The little slit and oval-shaped flap at the chimney are for easy access to the center of the box for the candle or tea light.
+If you glued all sides and left no flap for opening, there would be no way to place a candle or light it or a tea light.
 I have found that it works well if you don't glue down the bottom also.
-In that way the boxes can be folded flat for easy storage for next year.
+In that way, the boxes can be folded flat for easy storage for next year.